hipe/tmx/lib/skylab/snag/doc/issues/038-the-manifest-narrative.md

     lock the file

-    find any existing re-appropriable node given
+    find any existing re-appropriable node
-      the criteria that the node has tag "#done" or tag "#hole" and that the node has no extended content

     if a re-appropriable node was found